 But as strange as it sounds, these aren’t necessarily a bad thing.

-Make no mistake, just because there is no huge tourism infrastructure industry here that in no way makes the attractions of Romania any less impressive.
+Make no mistake, just because there is no huge tourism infrastructure or industry here that in no way makes the attractions of Romania any less impressive.

 Romania has everything you could want from visiting many other European countries and then some.
 Want to see some stunning natural scenery and national parks?
 Want to indulge in some serious adventure sports?
 See some stunning architecture and discover a fascinating culture and history?
 It’s all here.
 You just have to put in a little bit of effort.